ceteri/nbtransom/README.rst

 collaborative document features in Jupyter.

 We use this at `O'Reilly Media <https://www.oreilly.com/>`_ for notebooks used to manage machine learning pipelines.
-In other words, *machines and people collaborate on documents*, implementing a "human-in-the-loop" design pattern:
+That is to say, *machines and people collaborate on documents*, implementing a "human-in-the-loop" design pattern:

 -  people adjust hyperparameters for the ML pipelines
 -  machines write structured "logs" during ML modeling/evaluation
 -  people run ``jupyter notebook`` via SSH tunnel for remote access

-For more info about use cases for this library and *active learning* in general, see the`JupyterCon 2017 <https://jupytercon.com/>`_ talk `Humans in the loop <https://conferences.oreilly.com/jupyter/jup-ny/public/schedule/detail/60058>`_
+For more info about use cases for this library and *active learning* in general, see the `JupyterCon 2017 <https://jupytercon.com/>`_ talk `Humans in the loop <https://conferences.oreilly.com/jupyter/jup-ny/public/schedule/detail/60058>`_